+2.5.
 Using early behavioural profiles to predict gifted outcomes

 Taking a perspective blind to the neurocomputational properties of each network, profiles of behavioural scores were assessed at time 1 to see whether those with outcomes of sustained giftedness could be distinguished from those with renorming giftedness.
 Could developmental outcomes be predicted from early behavioural markers, blind to processing properties?
-The behavioural profile was initially constructed from a rich combination of domain-specific measures tapping performance on aspects of English past tense morphology, including accuracy of production of both regulars and irregular verb, and generalization of inflectional patterns to novel forms with similarity either to regulars or irregulars, measuring generalization of the rule and for the latter also measuring generalization of the irregular pattern (see van der Lely and Ullman, 2001; Thomas et al., 2001, for the use of such a profile with typical and atypical developing children).
+The behavioural profile was initially constructed from a rich combination of domain-specific measures tapping performance on aspects of English past tense morphology, including accuracy of production of both regular and irregular verbs, and generalisation of inflectional patterns to novel forms with similarity either to regulars or irregulars, measuring generalisation of the rule and for the latter also measuring generalisation of the irregular pattern (see van der Lely & Ullman, 2001; Thomas et al., 2001, for the use of such a profile with typical and atypical developing children).
 However, the results can be simplified to three of these measures, performance on regulars, irregulars, and rule generalisation to novel verbs that rhymed with regular verbs in the training set.
-The means for these three measures are shown in Table 2.
+The means for these three measures are shown in Table 3.

-The groups' performance differed reliably on regular verbs (F(1,193)=5.82, p<.001, n=.029) and on all types of exception patterns (nochange: F(1,193)=16.92, p<.001, n=.081; vowel-change: F(1,193)=6.07, p=.015, n=.030; arbitrary: F(1,193)=7.24, p=.008, n=.036); but did not reliably differ on early generalization performance to novel rhymes (F(1,193)=.477, p=.491, n=.002).
-That is, sustained giftedness can be distinguished from renorming giftedness at the point where the groups are defined, based on performance on the training set, but not generalisation performance.
+The groups' early performance differed reliably on regular verbs (F (1,193) = 5.82, p < 0.001, n = 0.029) and on all types of exception patterns (no-change: F(1,193) = 16.92, p < 0.001, n = 0.081; vowel-change: F(1,193) = 6.07, p = 0.015, n = 0.030; arbitrary: F (1,193) = 7.24, p = 0.008, n = 0.036); but did not reliably differ on early generalisation performance to novel rhymes (F(1,193) = 0.477, p = 0.491, n = 0.002).
+That is, sustained giftedness could be distinguished from renorming giftedness at the point where the groups were defined, based on performance on the training set, but not generalisation performance.
 Sustained gifted individuals acquired knowledge more quickly but did not differ in extracting the structure of the domain to generalise to new inputs.
-Again, this result contrasts with early behavioural markers that predicted the outcome of delay (Thomas & Knowland, 2014).
-For delay, persisting versus resolving delay could be predicted based on early differences in extracting regularity from the training set, that is, on regular verb performance and on generalisation performance, while there was no difference on exception performance.
-In sum, in the model, the outcome of early giftedness was predicted behaviourally by the speed of acquiring knowledge (generalisation being uniformly strong), whereas outcome of early delay was predicted by speed of extracting regularities (the acquisition of irregular verbs being uniformly weak).
+Again, this result contrasts with early behavioural markers that predicted the outcome of delay (Thomas